copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 * Who can upload (MVP): Trusted uploader list (admins + explicitly approved accounts).
 * Review model (MVP): Approval-first for non-admin uploads (auto-block/unlisted until approved).

-### E) What "published" means (DECISION)
+### E) What “published” means (DECISION)

-* Decision (MVP): a video is "published" when it is public, has required metadata, and has passed any required review.
+* Decision (MVP): a video is “published” when it is public, has required metadata, and has passed any required review.

 ---